shannon/fh-toolbox-client/README.md

 FeedHenry Toolbox App
 ==========================

-A basic app that excersises all the main components of the FeedHenry SDKS.
+A basic app that exercises all the main components of the FeedHenry SDKS.

 # Components